ccsf-math/data-science-coordinator-guide/data_science_coordinator/support.md

 # Support

 ## Responsibility
-The Data Science coordinator organizes specific tutoring opportunities for MATH 108 students.
-Since MATH 108 is such a new course, we usually need to provide additional support for our tutors and establish alternative tutoring opportunities in order to provide a similar level of tutoring for our MATH 108 students that the rest of our students in the Department experience.
+_The Data Science coordinator organizes specific tutoring opportunities for MATH 108 students.
+Since MATH 108 is such a new course, we usually need to provide additional support for our tutors and establish alternative tutoring opportunities in order to provide a similar level of tutoring for our MATH 108 students that the rest of our students in the Department experience._

----

-## Contacts
-- Charles Hutchins: chutchin@ccsf.edu
-- Kseniya Usovich: k_usovich@berkeley.edu
-- Sean Morris: sean.smorris@berkeley.edu

 ---

 ## Overview